GSA/digitalgov-pra/_pages/clearance-process/index.md

 This information helps the public understand your collection during the comment period.
 It will be important in writing a strong supporting statement when requesting approval from OMB.

-### Issue 60-day request for comment in the Federal Register
+### Issue a 60-day request for comment in the Federal Register

 Since you’ll be collecting information from the public, the PRA makes sure they have time to ask questions and offer comments or ideas.
 Your notice needs to have enough detail for the public to consider these questions: